Inhaltsstoffe

 Conclusion

-Squalane is an incredibly versatile and valuable ingredient in natural cosmetics that moisturizes, protects and regenerates the skin.
-Thanks to its gentle, non-greasy properties, it is suitable for all skin types - from dry and sensitive skin to oily or acne-prone skin.
-Squalane helps to refine the skin's texture, reduce fine lines and make the skin appear smooth, supple and radiant.
+Squalane is an incredibly versatile and valuable ingredient in natural cosmetics, providing moisture, protection, and regeneration.
+Thanks to its gentle, non-greasy properties, it is suitable for all skin types—from dry and sensitive skin to oily or acne-prone skin.
+Squalane helps refine the skin's texture, reduce fine lines, and leave the skin looking smooth, supple, and radiant.

 Reading next